 GARBHANGA RESERVE FOREST

-In the outskirts of Guwahati and bordering Meghalaya, the Garbhanga Reserve forest has been a popular hiking trail for the adventure seekers.
-Activities like waterfall climbing, monkey crawling and camping are common activities throughout the year.
+In the outskirts of Guwahati and bordering Meghalaya, the Garbhanga Reserve forest has been a popular hiking trail for adventure seekers.
+Activities like waterfall climbing, monkey crawling, and camping are common activities throughout the year.

 ASSAM STATE ZOO AND BOTANICAL GARDEN

-Its location at the center of Guwahati City, makes it easily accessible through all forms of transport.
+Its location at the center of Guwahati City makes it easily accessible through all forms of transport.
 However, for adventure training camps prior permissions are required.
-It is best to join the such camps organized by the above mentioned organizations.
+It is best to join such camps organized by the above-mentioned organizations.

 AMCHANG WILDLIFE SANCTUARY